Scott Jessee

 For More Information – Sources and Resources

 The following are excellent resources for those of you wanting to explore and learn more about the history and operation of the Appalachian Railroads.
 These sources of information also serve as reference and historical materials for Appalachian-Railroads.org.
-Much of the content on the website is verified across multiple sources.
+Much of the collective railroad history data points on this website are verified across multiple sources.

 - Personal Maps & Memorabilia: Documents, maps, timetables, and track charts